puppetlabs/puppet-docs/source/pe/3.0/overview_getting_support.markdown

 <http://groups.google.com/a/puppetlabs.com/group/pe-users>

-- Click on “Sign in and apply for membership”
+- Click on “Sign in and apply for membership.”
-- Click on “Enter your email address to access the document”
+- Click on “Enter your email address to access the document.”
 - Enter your email address.

 Your request to join will be sent to Puppet Labs for authorization and you will receive an email when you’ve been added to the user group.